Maeve's Magical Journey

-Having a disabled child isn’t something you expect.
-The news when it comes is pretty devastating initially.
-You worry for the future.
-Simple things, previously taken for granted with Maeve’s older brother, like using public transport, going to a kid’s party or visiting the playground, become daunting challenges.
-It has altered our perspective and opened our eyes to the daily struggles many people face.
+For any family, having a disabled child isn’t something you expect.
+The news is pretty devastating initially and there comes with it great worry for the future.
+Simple things, previously taken for granted with Maeve’s older brother, like using public transport, going to a child's party or visiting the playground, become daunting challenges.
+It necessitates a change in perspective and makes apparent the daily struggles many people face.

 The decision to put Maeve forward for surgery is one we’ve wrestled with for a long time.
-We don’t know what the future holds for Maeve - all we can do is take it day by day and offer her every opportunity to fulfil her potential to the maximum.
+We don’t know what the future holds for her - all we can do is take it step by step and offer her every opportunity to fulfil her potential to the maximum.
 And we’re very hopeful about that.

 Thanks for taking the time to visit my JustGiving page.

 Donating through JustGiving is simple, fast and totally secure.
 Your details are safe with JustGiving - they'll never sell them on or send unwanted emails.
 Once you donate, they'll send your money directly to the charity.
 So it's the most efficient way to donate - saving time and cutting costs for the charity.

 7.5% of all donations to Tree of Hope in relation to this appeal will be allocated to the general charitable purposes of Tree of Hope to cover our core operating costs.